Owners' equity is the ownership interest of shareholders in the assets of a company. Owners equity represents what the owners own outright.

-Owners' equity can be thought of as a company's reason for being.
-This is because it represents the often-stated top-level objective for companies in private industry: Increase owner value.
+Many businesspeople regard Owners' equity as a company's reason for being.
+Owners equity, after all, represents the often-stated highest-level objective for companies in private industry: Increase owner value.
 There are only a few ways that firms can increase or decrease Owners' equity.

 Increasing Owners' Equity Through Contributed Capital

-Contributed capital is one of the two main Owners' equity categories on the Balance sheet.
-The other is retained earnings.
+Contributed capital is one of the two principal Owners' equity categories on the Balance sheet.
+The other is "Retained earnings."
 Contributed capital, in turn, has two main components: